-The development is focussed on drilling five wells on Stella and two on Harrier field and tying them back to FPF-1.
+The development is focused on drilling five wells on Stella and two on Harrier field and tying them back to FPF-1.
 The hydrocarbons from the area will be transported for processing to Teesside Gas Processing Plant by a 404km-long, 36in diameter central area transmission system pipeline.

-Initial production from the area will be from four Stella wells, while remaining wells on Stella and Harrier will be drilled in the future along with development on Hurricane.
+Initial production from the area will be from four Stella wells while remaining wells on Stella and Harrier will be drilled in the future along with development on Hurricane.

 The development plan includes connecting the Stella main and northern drill centres to the FPF-1 via manifolds, subsea structures, flexible pipelines and spool pieces.
 The drill centres will be connected to the FPF-1 by umbilicals, while flexible risers will be installed for linking Stella main manifold to the floating unit.
-A mooring system will also be installed for the floating unit along with a five-slot mid water arch.
+A mooring system will also be installed for the floating unit along with a five-slot mid-water arch.